dietmarkuehl/P3552-task/lazy.md

 ## Allocator Support

-**TODO** turn into text

-- At least the coroutine frame is likely allocated on the heap
-- Coroutines support passing the coroutine arguments to a `promise_type::operator new` and the `promise_type` constructor: using `allocator_arg_t` the leading arguments can be used to pass an allocator: `[](allocator_arg, alloc, args...) -> lazy<T>`
-- The `promise_type::operator delete` only gets the pointer and optionally the size => if allocators are supported it always necessary to somehow store an allocator
-- It may be reasonable to indicate allocator awareness via the context with the default being allocator aware
-- The allocator, when provided, should be used for any allocation used by the coroutine implementation (if any)
-- The allocator it should be used the `get_allocator(env)` for the coroutine and child receiver's environment.
-As the coroutine parameters do not affect the coroutine type, the allocator would be a `std::pmr::polymorphic_allocator<>`, if necessary with a memory resource forwarding allocation requests to the passed allocator.
+When using coroutines at least the coroutine frame may end up being allocated on the heap: the [HALO](https://wg21.link/P0981) optimizations aren't always possible, e.g., when a coroutine becomes a child of another sender.
+To control how this allocation is done and to support environments where allocations aren't possible `lazy` should have allocator support.
+The idea is to pick up on a pair of arguments of type `std::allocator_arg_t` and an allocator type being passed and use the corresponding allocator if present.
+For example:

+    struct allocator_aware_context {
+        using allocator_type = std::pmr::polymorphic_allocator<std::byte>;
+    };

+    template <typename...A>
+    ex::lazy<int, allocator_aware_context> fun(int value, A&&...) {
+        co_return value;
+    }

+    int main() {
+        // Use the coroutine without passing an allocator: ex::sync_wait(fun(17));

+        // Use the coroutine with passing an allocator: using allocator_type = std::pmr::polymorphic_alloctor<std::byte>;
+        ex::sync_wait(fun(17, std::allocator_arg, allocator_type()));
+    }

+The arguments passed when creating the coroutine are made available to an `operator new` of the promise type, i.e., this operator can extract the allocator, if any, from the list of parameters and use that for the purpose of allocation.
+The matching `operator delete` gets passed only the pointer to release and the originally requested `size`.
+To have access to the correct allocator in `operator delete` it either needs to be stateless or a copy needs to be accessible via the pointer passed to `operator delete`, e.g., stored at the offset `size`.

+To avoid any cost introduced by type erasing an allocator type as part of the `lazy` definition the expected allocator type is obtained from the context argument `C` of `lazy<T, C>`:

+    using allocator_type = ex::allocator_of_t<C>;

+This `using` alias uses `typename C::allocator_type` if present or defaults to `std::::allocator<std::byte>` otherwise.
+This `allocator_type` has to be for the type `std::byte` (if necessary it is possible to relax that constraint).

+The allocator used for the coroutine frame should also be used for any other allocators needed for the coroutine itself, e.g., when type erasing something needed for its operation (although in most cases a small object optimization would be preferable and sufficient).
+Also, the allocator should be made available to child operations via the respective receiver's environment using the `get_allocator` query.
+The arguments passed to the coroutine are also available to the constructor of the promise type (if there is a matching on) and the allocator can be obtained from there.

 ## Environment Support